The GS1 and the supply chain.

 When you’re choosing a GS1 Prefix, bring a steely business sense to your decision.
 Consider both your current product line and the goals you have for your brand.
 You don’t want to spend more than necessary on barcodes, so it’s important to venture into the decision with a realistic idea about your current product line and sales numbers.
 On the flip side, you also want to be able to easily add barcodes if you have terrific growth, so don’t underestimate your potential.

 At the moment, if you need 10 barcodes or less, you’ll spend around $250, followed by an annual renewal fee.
-A major brand with a wide-ranging product line could need considerably more and may find themselves spending $10,000 or more.
+A major brand with a wide-ranging product line could need considerably more.

 Will your product be scanned in a checkout aisle?
 Is it sold online?